$m$-Symmetric functions, non-symmetric Macdonald polynomials and positivity conjectures: The coefficients

 where $K_{\mu \lambda}(q,t)$ is the usual Macdonald $(q,t)$-Kostka coefficient. \end{corollary}

 Let

 where we recall that $\Phi_q$ was defined in \eqref{eqPhi}.
-The following proposition, which is the analog of \eqref{eqPhi} in the $m$-symmetric world, is proved in Appendix~\ref{secAppendix}. \begin{proposition} For any $N$ and any $m \geq 1$, we have that
+The following theorem, which is the analog of \eqref{eqPhi} in the $m$-symmetric world, is proved in Appendix~\ref{secAppendix}. \begin{theorem} For any $N$ and any $m \geq 1$, we have that

 where $\Lambda^\square =\bigl((a_2,\dots,a_{m}); \lambda \cup (a_1+1)\bigr)$.
 In particular, if $m=1$, we have